 Suppose the loan amount is 25000 and the annual interest rate is 10%, compounded semiannually and the period is 5 years.

 Here annual rate/2+1 is the semiannual interest in terms of annual rate and the rate is 10/2=5% for every 6 months.
 As payments are monthly and payments are semiannual so the rate is a power of (1/6).

-PMT function in Excel can be used as an automatic loan calculator.
+PMT formula in Excel can be used as an automatic loan calculator.

 In the previous example, we calculated the monthly payment by providing the loan amount, interest rate and a number of payments.
 In an automatic loan calculator, we are using annual rate, time and frequency of payments.

 Before understanding the automatic loan calculator create a list for calculation of the number of payments i.e.